Geonkick-Synthesizer/geonkick/doc/Documentation.md

 Note: Point keys labels in reality are shown not only for an exact frequency
       but for a frequency region that are close or exact to the particular key.

+#### Manually input envelope point value

+You can set the value of an envelope point manually with a maximum precision of 4 digits after the floating point.
+To do this:

+1. Press `Left Ctrl` and double-click on the envelope point.
+   An input context line edit will be displayed.

+2. Enter the desired value and press `Enter`.

+3. To cancel, press `Esc` or click outside the line edit widget, which will close this widget.

+#### Display Current Selected Coordinates of Envelope Point

+The coordinates of the currently hovered or selected envelope point are shown in the bottom-right area of the envelope graph as both value and time in milliseconds.

 #### Percussion graph